-The Sheltering Arms Adaptive Golf Program, in partnership with McGuire Veterans Administration Hospital, the Mid-Atlantic Chapter of the Paralyzed Veterans of America, the National Amputee Golf Association, The Stand Up and Play Foundation and the Windy Hill Sports Complex in Midlothian is helping people with a myriad of physical disabilities enjoy the therapeutic benefits of a summer day out on the links.
+The Sheltering Arms Adaptive Golf Program, in partnership with McGuire Veterans Administration Hospital, the Mid-Atlantic Chapter of the Paralyzed Veterans of America, the National Amputee Golf Association, The Stand Up and Play Foundation and the Windy Hill Sports Complex in Midlothian is helping people with a myriad of physical disabilities enjoy the therapeutic benefits of a day out on the links.

 The bulk of the program consists of a series of Adaptive Golf Clinics hosted by Windy Hill Sports Complex.
 They are available to individuals with all types of physical disabilities, including, but not limited to, war injuries, brain trauma, amputees, stroke victims, paraplegics and quadriplegics.

-Our clinics operates like an interactive seminar in which volunteers and golf professionals on staff, teach disabled individuals how to use adaptive equipment, such as the ParaGolfer, to complete basic golfing activities, like driving, putting and chipping.
+Our clinics operate like an interactive seminar in which volunteers and golf professionals on staff, teach disabled individuals how to use adaptive equipment, such as the ParaGolfer, to complete basic golfing activities, like driving, putting and chipping.
 Clinics are held 6 to 8 times a year beginning in April.
 A year end tournament is scheduled for mid September.

 In addition to the clinics, both Windy Hill and Brandermill Country Club offer “On-the-Course” play periodically during the year.
 As the name suggests, “On-the-Course” events allow the disabled players to put the skills they absorbed at the clinics into practice by competing in a full round of golf.